 Depend On Nobody But Yourself

-After you contribut a maximum to your 401k every year, try and contribute at least 20% of your after-tax income after 401k contribution to your savings or retirement portfolio accounts.
+After you contribute a maximum to your 401k every year, try and contribute at least 20% of your after-tax income after 401k contribution to your savings or retirement portfolio accounts.

 Treat your 401k just like Social Security and write it off completely from your mind.
 Do not expect either accounts to be there for you when you retire.
 It’s just like how you should never expect the government to ever help you when you’re in need.